TINA ANDREWS

 Her nonfiction book, Sally Hemings An American Scandal: The Struggle to Tell The Controversial True Story (The Malibu Press), won the NAACP Image Award for Outstanding Achievement in Literary Nonfiction" and the Literary Award of Excellence from the Memphis Writers Conference.
 The book was based on her award-winning CBS miniseries, Sally Hemings: An American Scandal which she wrote and Executive Produced.
 It was the highest rated, most watched miniseries of its season garnering Tina the Writers Guild of America Award for "Outstanding Long form Television," She is the first African American to win the award in Long form) She also won the NAACP Image Award for "Outstanding TV Movie, Miniseries or Special."
 CBS bought the miniseries based on her play The Mistress of Monticello, which Tina originally wrote and directed at the Chicago Dramatists Workshop.
 Tina's work in film and television has led to other accolades, including a Proclamation from the City Council of New York.

-Tina sold the audiobook rights to her successful historical fiction novel, Charlotte Sophia: Myth, Madness & The Moor to Recorded Books.
+Currently, Tina sold the audiobook rights to her successful historical fiction novel, Charlotte Sophia: Myth, Madness & The Moor to Recorded Books.
 The audiobook and its trade paperback and eBook editions are available wherever books are sold.
 In addition, the book's film and television rights have been sold to HBO Max for an original series on which Andrews will serve as creator, executive producer, and writer.
 It will be produced by her company TAO Entertainment Group alongside Whoopi Goldberg.
 The story chronicles the true tale of Britain's Queen Charlotte Sophia who was arranged into a marriage to "mad" King George III and soon after she was discovered to be of African descent.
 Andrews first adapted her novel into Buckingham, a play that she directed to sold-out audiences at Santa Monica's acclaimed Highways Performance Space; and in New York at the Southampton Cultural Center.
 The East Hampton Star called the play "...beautiful and brilliant writing..."; "...told magnificently and with much wit," and The Southampton Press said it was "...destined for the Broadway stage..."
 The play is being prepped for a London run and a commercial run in New York to be Co-Produced by Miss Goldberg.

 Andrews is also adapting her new novel: Princess Sarah, Queen Victoria's African Goddaughter (The Malibu Press) into a feature-length motion picture.
 The novel examines the unknown life of Sarah Forbes Bonetta, an African princess rescued from beheading in Dahomey by a British naval officer, and brought to London where she became goddaughter to Queen Victoria on whom she had an enormous influence.